|

 Slovenia.
 It was borne out of my frustration with layout [programs]

-and their taste for messing with decent fonts (making the headline
+and their taste for messing with decent fonts (making the headline occupy

-Top There are distinct design differences between the standard Klin and the Alternative version, but both are incorporated in the OpenType version.
-Above left Even letters such as the b show differences, with the Alternative one bearing a more flowing stem and, therefore, cursive characteristics.
-Above right The roman version has lining numerals; Alternatives has oldstyle.
-Below Unlike most fonts, Stojans Klin can be stretched without loss in legibility at text sizes.
+Top: There are distinct design differences between the standard Klin and the Alternative version, but both are incorporated in the OpenType version.
+Above left: Even letters such as the b show differences, with the Alternative one bearing a more flowing stem and, therefore, cursive characteristics.
+Above right: The roman version has lining numerals; Alternatives has oldstyle.
+Below: Unlike most fonts, Stojans Klin can be stretched without loss in legibility at text sizes.

-Jack Yan & Associates.
+Yan & Associates.
 All rights reserved.
+All prices in US dollars.